Child and Adolescent Track

 Multicultural Case Conference Luncheon Series – This monthly series provides an opportunity for trainees to present and discuss cultural formulations from their casework.
 Participants must present at least one formal cultural formulation from his/her casework during the course of the year

 Department of Psychiatry Grand Rounds – This weekly forum brings together faculty, staff and trainees from multiple disciplines to learn together about new developments in education, clinical care, empirical research and other topics of interest.
 It serves as a way for interns to be exposed to information and people outside of their "silos" of expertise, setting, or daily focus.
 Presenters may be departmental faculty and trainees, national and international experts, and members of our local community.
 Grand Rounds also helps to build and promote shared understanding of the mission and values of the Department and the Medical Center.
-Interns may also choose to attend other Grand Rounds relevant to their training goals (i.e., Pediatrics, OB/GYN, Primary Care, Public Health Sciences).
+Interns may also choose to attend other Grand Rounds relevant to their training goals (i.e., Pediatrics, OB/GYN, Primary Care, and Public Health Sciences).

-Professional Development Seminar – Each month the Internship Training Director hosts a breakfast meeting attended by all interns that includes invited faculty speakers.
+Professional Development Seminar – Each month the Internship Training Director and Chief Fellow hosts a breakfast meeting attended by all interns that includes invited faculty speakers.
 The meetings are used to promote aspects of professional development such as increasing awareness of various roles that psychologists perform within academic medical centers and community settings and pathways to those roles, refining skills (i.e., job-search strategies, interviewing and negotiating) related to success in obtaining future professional positions, increasing knowledge of requirements for independent practice (licensure), and facilitating group cohesion among interns to promote collaboration/peer support and future networking.
 Several times a year, the interns also attend the Postdoctoral Fellow Professional Development seminar.

 Group Meeting with the Track Director – Interns have a bi-monthly meeting with the Child and Adolescent Psychology Internship Training Director where they can discuss questions or concerns related to their individualized training plan, the training program or their professional development, or provide feedback about the internship.
 Interns also have bi-monthly individual meetings with the Track Director.